Lube for Every Body

 Coconut oil is best for most situations.
 Dr. Dickinson says she recommends coconut oil for women who are out of their fertility years.

 “These ladies are less likely to need to use condoms for pregnancy prevention.
 The drawback of the condom degrading isn’t there, which coconut oil can do.
-However, for post-menopausal women who aren’t in a monogamous relationship, we don’t recommend coconut oil because you cannot rely on the condom to prevent STDs,” she says.
+However, for post-menopausal women who aren’t in a monogamous relationship, we don’t recommend coconut oil because you can't rely on the condom to prevent STDs,” she says.

 Talking to Your OB-GYN